rutgers-apl/TaskProf2/README.md

 Expected speedup is 2.89X.

-Next, run the primes program with TaskProf(On shell with TBB with TaskProf).
+Next, run the primes program with TaskProf2(On shell with TBB with TaskProf2).

       cd <ART_ROOT>/tests/primes/tprof
       make